springernature/vpat/springerlink.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
 Content in journals, books, series, protocols, reference works or proceedings may include or be completely composed of text in languages other than that defined in the HTML <code>lang</code> attribute.
 Research content supports the inclusion of correct `lang` attributes for mixed-language content in some areas such as article titles and summary sections, but not all parts of mixed-language pages are covered.
-We currently have no method of confirming the inclusion - or not - of appropriate <code>lang</code> attributes for pieces of text that may use a different language to the main document.
+We currently have no method of confirming the inclusion of appropriate <code>lang</code> attributes for pieces of text that may use a different language to the main document.
 <br><br>
 Titles in the cart at order.springer.com may be in multiple languages.
 The correct <code>lang</code> attribute for titles in a language different to that of the overall document is omitted.
 <br><br>